eagle-s-learner/swap/README.md

 # swap
-program to switch two no without using 3rd variable
+Program to switch two numbers without using 3rd variable